Office Reader

 npm run typecheck

-Validate release metadata after building:
+Validate release metadata and zip contents after packaging:

 npm run release:check